shipt/py-volley/docs/docs/index.md

 **Repository**: [https://github.com/shipt/volley](https://github.com/shipt/volley)

-Use Volley to quickly build applications that need to poll streaming sources like Kafka, then process the data is receives, and publish results to one or many other streaming destinations.
+Use Volley to quickly build applications that need to poll streaming sources like Kafka, then process the data that it receives and publish results to one or many other streaming destinations.

 ## Pseudo Example